OCR-D/spec/gt-spec.md

 ## Rationale

-Recent OCR (optical character recognition) engines are not actually character-based anymore but on neural networks that operate on lines.
+Recent OCR (optical character recognition) engines are not actually character-based anymore but use neural networks that operate on lines.
 These engines can be trained with images of text lines and their transcription ("ground truth"), plus engine-specific configurations.